 - Suggested name is posted for public comment online.

-- If the firm accepts the name, it proceeds through international review before adoption as a USAN.
+- If the firm accepts the name, the process will go through international review before adoption as a USAN.

 - Firms rejecting a name must supply alternatives and the rationale for rejection, with supporting documentation.